siyul-park/oauth2-core/README.md

 # OAuth2 Core
-Complete implementation of OAuth 2.0
+**Complete implementation of OAuth 2.0**

-OAuth is an open standard for delegation of access, which is used as a common means by which Internet users can give a website or application access to their information on another website without providing a password.

 ​

+​	OAuth is an open standard for delegation of access, which is used as a common means by which Internet users can give a website or application access to their information on another website without providing a password.

+​

-OAuth2 Core supports the following flows.
+## OAuth2 Core supports the following flows.

 - [Authorization Code Grant Flow](https://tools.ietf.org/html/rfc6749#section-4.1)
 - [Implicit Grant Flow](https://tools.ietf.org/html/rfc6749#section-4.2)